-Upcoming accounting standard pronouncements - In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
-The objectives of this statement are to (1) define a subscription-based information technology arrangement (SBITA); (2) establish that a SBITA results in a right-of-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provide the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) require note disclosures regarding a SBITA.
-The new guidance is effective for the District's year ending December 31, 2023.
-Management is currently evaluating the effect this statement will have on the financial statements and related disclosures.
+Change in accounting principles - In May 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 96, Subscription-Based Information Technology Arrangements.
+The objectives of this statement are to (1) define a subscription-based information technology arrangement (SBITA); (2) establish that a SBITA results in a rightof-use subscription asset - an intangible asset - and a corresponding subscription liability; (3) provide the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) require note disclosures regarding a SBITA.
+The District adopted Statement No. 96 during the year ended December 31, 2023.
+The implementation of Statement No. 96 had no effect on the District's financial statements.